Our students have several performance opportunities throughout the year including an all-inclusive, end of year showcase.Learn More

 Pam Ebeling is a native of Wisconsin and has been working with Milwaukee Ballet for 18 years as a dresser backstage during Company performances.
 She has been teaching since September 2016 at the Towne Center location for Milwaukee Ballet School & Academy.
 She studied with: Milwaukee Ballet, Aviva Sorkin from The Sybil Shearer Dance Company, and Lucas Hoving from both the Jose Limon Dance Company and The Lucas Hoving Performance Group.
 She is a graduate of the UW-Milwaukee with a bachelor’s in Fine Arts.
 Ebeling has been active in local and community theater for over 20 years as both a performer and production/backstage assistant.

-Favarel joined Milwaukee Ballet as a principal dancer in 1989, where she performed all of the major roles in the company repertoire.
-The most memorable are her interpretations of Swan Lake, Romeo & Juliet, Coppélia, and Giselle.
-In 1990, the Milwaukee Journal-Sentinel’s Tom Strini named her “Dancer of the Year” for her interpretations of Swan Lake, Serenade, and Coppélia.
-During her time with Milwaukee Ballet, many choreographers created works for her, including Kathyrn Posin’s Tehillim and Bach’s Lunch, and Simon Dow’s Spartacus.
-In May of 2000, Favarel gave her farewell performance, performing the Dying Swan and Jean Paul Comelin’s Mozart’s Requiem.
-She became Ballet Mistress for the Company in August of that same year.
+Ms. Favarel joined Milwaukee Ballet as a principal dancer in 1989, where she performed all of the major roles in the company repertoire.
+The most memorable are her interpretations of Swan Lake, Romeo & Juliet, Coppelia, and Giselle.
+In 1990, dance critic Tom Strini named her “Dancer of the Year” for her interpretations of Swan Lake, Serenade, and Coppelia.
+During her time with Milwaukee Ballet, many choreographers created works for her, including Kathy Posin’s Tehillim and Bach’s Lunch, and Simon Dow’s Spartacus.
+In May, 2000, Ms. Favarel gave her farewell performance, and became Ballet Mistress for the company.

-Mireille Favarel is currently Associate Director of the Milwaukee Ballet II, and principal teacher of the Milwaukee Ballet School & Academy’s highest level, Academy II.
-She is a frequent guest teacher at major ballet schools and companies in Chicago, Albuquerque, Palm Beach, Kansas City, and in her native country of France.
-In March of 2012, Favarel was invited to stage Kathyrn Posin’s Scheherazade for the National Ballet of Bulgaria, in Sofia.
+Mireille Favarel is currently Associate Director of the Milwaukee Ballet II.
+She also teaches and coaches the Milwaukee Ballet company and MBII.
+Mireille is a frequent guest teacher at major ballet schools and companies in Bulgaria, California, Illinois, Pennsylvania, and Texas, including Chicago, Albuquerque, Palm Beach, Kansas City, and in her native country of France.
+In March of 2012, Ms. Favarel was invited to stage Kathy Posin’s Scheherazade for the National Ballet of Bulgaria, in Sofia.
+She staged Scheherazade again for the Milwaukee Ballet in 2016.
+She continues to perform character roles for Milwaukee Ballet, most recently as James’ mother in La Sylphide, and the Queen in Swan Lake.

 In 2008, she joined Orlando Ballet’s second company under Bruce Marks and Peter Stark.
 During her time with OBII she placed in top 12 for classical at YAGP, and 2nd in contemporary in Florida Regionals.